 Now, eight months after this inheritance, tuition is due and Ex is broke.
 My daughter is super stressed and having anxiety and panic attacks.
 I am going to sell a car and try to help any way I can, but I am just disgusted with him.
 Again.
 My policy has always been to try to be civil with him and not badmouth him to the kids.
 They will discover in their own time what their dad is truly like, and my older son definitely has.

-Here is the question: Jane thinks this current situation is somewhat my fault for not telling the kids what he is like and that he’s an a$$hole and a POS in the 10 years since he left and that I’m too nice and it has caused my daughter to think he is a stand-up guy.
+Here is the question: Jane thinks this current situation is somewhat my fault for not telling the kids that he’s a POS and letting them think he’s a nice guy.
 I always answered their questions honestly, like when they asked where their savings account $ went, I told them.
 Jane thinks I need to cut ties and tell them exactly what I think of him.
 I think she needs to butt out of this one because, while she loves my kids too, she has her own issues with him from their marriage.
 However, I’m also feeling tremendous mom-guilt because I kind of saw this coming, but I hoped he would do better.
 Who wants to say that you better get that money now because your dad will piss it all away?
 Even I thought 100k would last longer than eight months.

 So, did taking the high road for 10 years backfire?
 I still would rather just state the facts of what happened and take what steps I can to resolve problems, rather than going scorched earth and telling them how much I hate him and what a POS dad he is.
 I already feel so guilty that they lost out in the parent-lottery. — Ex-wife of a Jack-Ass